 Christmas and New Years may be over, but the festivities aren’t.
-With Chinese New Year, it’s time to gather the family, eat till you drop, and indulge in some friendly lo hei over reunion dinners.
+With Chinese New Year just around the corner, it’s time to gather the family, eat till you drop, and indulge in some friendly lo hei over reunion dinners.

-A glorious 15 day celebration, Chinese New Year officially starts on Saturday, January 25, and ends on Saturday, February 8.
-Apart from the delicious feasts and gatherings with loved ones, Chinese New Year is also about giving and receiving lucky red packets that we affectionately call ang baos (红包).
+A glorious 15 day celebration, Chinese New Year officially starts on 12 February (Friday), and ends on 26 February (Friday).
+Apart from the delicious feasts and gatherings with loved ones, Chinese New Year is also about giving and receiving lucky red packets that we affectionately call hong baos or ang baos (红包).

-Well, they brought you up and gave you everything till you started being independent, so they deserve to be given the most.
+Well, they brought you up and gave you everything till you became financially independent, so they deserve to be given the most.
 In addition, it is also considered a sign of respect that receive the highest ang bao in the pecking order.

 Grandparents and in-laws